dhlorenz/CS236319/Material/Tutorials/sml/lists.md

 ```
 <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-somewhat like an interface/trait in other languages
+Somewhat like an interface/trait in other languages

 ---